MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-video-state-of-browser.md

 # Video: Microsoft Edge: State of the browser 2020

-The video in this article gives an overview of the key features of Microsoft Edge.
+This video gives an overview of the key features of Microsoft Edge.

 Click the next screenshot to watch the video by Colleen Williams, Senior Program Manager.